simafaramarzi/simafaramarzi/README.md

 # Hello! 👋 I'm Sima

-  I am passionate about computer science and programming, with a strong interest in the world of data.
-Along this journey, I have gained experience teaching concepts such as programming algorithms, Visual Basic, C, and databases.
-I also have about one year of hands-on experience in data analysis.
-These days, I am focused on transforming data into practical insights to support better decision-making, combining strong logic, creative problem-solving skills, and a true love for coding and data.
+ I have a profound interest in computer science and programming, with a dedicated focus on data science and advanced data analytics.
+With over one year of practical experience in data analysis, I have contributed to projects involving data cleaning, time series modeling, and the development of interactive dashboards aimed at extracting actionable insights to support strategic decision-making processes.
+My primary objective is to transform raw data into meaningful and usable information that enhances organizational performance.
+By leveraging rigorous analytical thinking, innovative problem-solving approaches, and a sustained passion for coding and data, I am equipped to deliver innovative solutions within the field of data science.

 🎯 **My Goals:**
 - **Mastering advanced programming techniques**